Gasparo Contarini: Biography

 He was born in Venice, the eldest son of Alvise Contarini, of the ancient noble House of Contarini, and his wife Polissena Malpiero.
 After a thorough scientific and philosophical training at the University of Padua, he began his career in the service of his native city.
 From September 1520 to August 1525 he was the Republic's ambassador to Charles V, with whom Venice was soon at war, instructed to defend the Republic's alliance with Francis I of France.
 Though he participated at the Diet of Worms, April 1521, he never saw or spoke with Martin Luther.
 He accompanied Charles in the Netherlands and Spain.

 Contarini was in Spain when the Magellan–Elcano circumnavigation returned in 1522, bringing with them a cargo of spices from the East as well as a scientific curiosity.
 Although the sailors had carefully recorded every day of the three-year journey since they left Seville, the ship's log was one day earlier than the actual date when they returned to Seville.
 Contarini was the first European to give a correct explanation of this phenomenon.
 Since the ship had sailed westward around the world, in the same direction as the apparent motion of the sun in the sky, the sailors had experienced one fewer sunrise than a stationary observer.

 He participated at the Congress of Ferrara in 1526 as the Republic's representative; at the Congress the League of Cognac was formed against the Emperor, allying France with Venice and several states of Italy.
 Later, after the Sack of Rome (1527), he assisted in reconciling the emperor with Clement VII, whose release he had obtained, and with the Republic of Bologna.
 Upon his return to Venice, he was made a senator and a member of the Great Council.

+Spirituality

+According to historian Constance Furey, Contarini "was representative of a European-wide phenomenon associated with names such as Erasmus, Thomas More and Lefèvre d'Étaples, people who combined an Erasmian critique of the established church and ritualism with an interest in biblical scholarship as a means of cultivating internal piety," each with no thought of leaving the Catholic church.

+In a letter to encourage a missed friend who had become a hermit, Contarini late recounted an event in 1511 where, following Confession with a wise and holy monk, he had a peace-giving epiphany that reliance on penances and heroic asceticism was not necessary for salvation, instead of simple faith, hope and charity: Christ's passion was "more than sufficient."
+This has been likened by some historians as a similar event to Luther's "tower experience" and some historians even ascribe Lutheran views to Contarini, however the parallels are disputed by other historians.